 Being aware of responsibilities as a pharmaceutical company dealing in pharmaceuticals upon which human lives depend, ONO has established the ONO Group Code of Conduct to ensure all its members act in compliance not only with laws and regulations but also with high ethical standards.
 We also promote fair procurement activities by thoroughly training employees on compliance education and by closely cooperation of our suppliers.

-We are aware of our responsibility as a pharmaceutical company involved in the manufacture of pharmaceuticals that affect the lives of people, and as a part of our compliance system, we have established the " ONO Group Code of Conduct" to ensure our actions are in compliance with laws and regulations and are based on a high sense of ethics.
-Our compliance system is comprised of the ONO Group Code of Conduct which has been established as a basic guideline that should be followed in our corporate activities based on our corporate philosophy, and the Compliance Global Policy which has been established as the concept and management system for promoting our compliance system.
+We recognize our responsibility, as a pharmaceutical company involved in the manufacture of pharmaceuticals that affect the people’s lives.
+As a part of our compliance system, we have established the "ONO Group Code of Conduct" to ensure that our actions are in compliance with laws and regulations and are based on a strong sense of ethics.
+Our compliance system is comprised of the “ONO Group Code of Conduct” which has been established as a basic guideline that should be followed in our corporate activities based on our corporate philosophy, and the “Compliance Global Policy” which has been established as the concept and management system for promoting our compliance system.
 We have also formulated "ONO Pharmaceutical Code of Practice," in line with the Japan Pharmaceutical Manufacturer's Association (JPMA) Code of Practice, which sets forth action standards for promotion activities, and we act in strict compliance with this code.

 In putting the compliance system into practice, we adequately inform our employees to ensure transparency, prevent fraud and corruption, and to be constantly aware of domestic and international social conditions.